guilatrova/latrovacommits-articles/posts/2021/2021-05-16-python-handling-exceptions/post.en-us.md

             return {"order_id": order_id, "order_status": order_status.value}
 ```

+We just created a new `ensure_order_unlocked` method to our `status_service` which now is responsible for throwing exceptions/logging in case something is not right.

 Ok, tell me.
 How easier to read is it now?

 I can understand all possible returns within a quick eye sight.
-I know what happens when everything goes well and edge cases that may produce different outcomes.
-All of that without scrolling back and forth to understand scenarios.
+I know what happens when everything goes well and how edge cases may produce different outcomes.
+All of that without scrolling back and forth.

 That's just simple as (mostly) every code should be.

 Note that I decided to print exception object `e` in the logging since it would internally run `str(e)` which then returns the exception message.
-I felt for this specific case it would be helpful to be verbose since **we're not using `log.exception` for that block**, thus the exception message wouldn't show up.
+I felt it would be helpful to be verbose since **we're not using `log.exception` for that block**, thus the exception message wouldn't show up.

 Now, let's break down the tricks to make your code always clear to read and easy to maintain.

-## Creating exceptions effectively
+## 💣 Creating exceptions effectively

 Always categorize your exceptions with a base one, and extend all specific exceptions from that one.
 It's helpful and you might reuse logic for related code.

 Exceptions are objects that carry information with it, feel free to add custom attributes that might help you understand what's going on.
-Don't make your business code teaching exceptions how it should be built, it's hard to lose yourself with so many messages and details.
+Don't let your business code teach exceptions how it should be built, it's hard to lose yourself with so many messages and details.

 ```py
 # Base category exception
 class OrderCreationException(Exception):
     pass

 # Specific error with custom message.
 Order id is required.
 class OrderNotFound(OrderCreationException):